gaia-dpci/GaiaXPy/docs/source/description.rst

 GaiaXPy is a Python library to facilitate handling Gaia BP/RP spectra as distributed from the `Gaia archive <https://gea.esac.esa.int/archive/>`_.

-BP/RP (often shortened as XP) spectra will become available for the first time in Gaia Data Release 3 (DR3).
+BP/RP (often shortened as XP) spectra became available for the first time in Gaia Data Release 3 (DR3).
-In their first release, only source **mean spectra** will be available: these are spectra that have been generated from a number of single observations of the same object. **Epoch spectra**, i.e. spectra consisting of one single observation, will become available in future releases.
+In their first release, only source **mean spectra** are available: these are spectra that have been generated from a number of single observations of the same object. **Epoch spectra**, i.e. spectra consisting of one single observation, will become available in future releases.

 Two reference systems are defined by the data processing: